dendibakh/perf-book/chapters/8-Overview-Of-Performance-Analysis-Tools/8-6 Windows ETW.md

 To enable system wide profiling you must be administrator and have the privilege *SeSystemProfilePrivilege* enabled.

 Recording ETW data is possible without any extra download since Windows 10 with Wpr.exe.
 The \underline{W}indows \underline{P}erformance \underline{R}ecorder tool supports a set of built-in recording profiles which are ok for common performance issues.
 You can tailor your recording needs by authoring a custom performance recorder profile xml file (.wprp).

 You can download the Windows Performance Toolkit from the Windows SDK[^1] or ADK[^2] download page.
 The installation is a two step process.
 First you download a small installer which will give you the options to download just the parts, in this case the Windows Performance Toolkit, you need.
 You are allowed to redistribute WPT e.g. as part of your own application.

 ### ETW Recording Tools {.unlisted .unnumbered}
-- wpr.exe

-  Part of Windows 10 and Windows Performance Toolkit.
+- wpr.exe: a command line recording tool, part of Windows 10 and Windows Performance Toolkit.

-  Command line recording tool.
-- WPRUI.exe

-  Part of Windows Performance Toolkit

-  Simple UI for recording ETW data.
+- WPRUI.exe: a simple UI for recording ETW data, part of Windows Performance Toolkit
-- xperf

-  Part of Windows Performance Toolkit.
+- xperf: a command line predecessor of wpr, part of Windows Performance Toolkit.

-  Command line predecessor of Wpr.
-- PerfView[^3]

-  Open Source by Microsoft.

-  Graphical recording and analysis tool with the main focus on .NET Applications.
+- PerfView[^3]: a graphical recording and analysis tool with the main focus on .NET Applications.
+Open-source by Microsoft.
-  It can also process memory dumps to track .NET application leaks.
-- Performance HUD[^7]

-  Little known but very powerful UI to track UI delays, User/Handle leaks via live ETW recording all unbalanced resource allocations with a live display of leaking/blocking stack traces.
+- Performance HUD[^7]: a little known but very powerful GUI tool to track UI delays, User/Handle leaks via live ETW recording all unbalanced resource allocations with a live display of leaking/blocking stack traces.
-- ETWController[^4]

-  Open Source by Alois Kraus

-  Recording tool with the ability to record keyboard input and screenshots along with ETW data.
+- ETWController[^4]: a recording tool with the ability to record keyboard input and screenshots along with ETW data.
 Supports also distributed profiling on two machines simultaneously.
-- UIForETW[^6]

-  Open Source by Google (Bruce Dawson)
+Open-sourced by Alois Kraus.
-  Wrapper around xperf with special options to record data for Google Chrome issues.
+- UIForETW[^6]: a wrapper around xperf with special options to record data for Google Chrome issues.
 Can also record keyboard and mouse input.
+Open-sourced by Bruce Dawson.

 ### ETW Viewing/Analysis Tools {.unlisted .unnumbered}

 - Windows Performance Analyzer (WPA)
   It is the most powerful UI in existence for viewing ETW data.
 There are not many system wide analysis tools out there.
 One comparable tool is TraceCompass from the Eclipse foundation.

   ![WPA Overview.](../../img/perf-tools/Wpa_Overview.png){#fig:WPAOverview width=90%}

   WPA can visualize and overlay Disk, CPU, GPU, Network, Memory, Process and many more data sources to get a holistic understanding how your system behaves and what it was doing.
 When people look at the charts of a visualized performance issue it might look too easy.
 Although the UI is very nice it is on a level with with Windbg in terms of complexity.
 You need to know how your application interacts with your language runtime (e.g. .NET Common Language Runtime, C-Runtime, JavaScript, ...), the operating system and other processes which constitute your system.

   Figure @fig:WPAOverview shows e.g. how a test application (FileWriter.exe) that writes many small files is blocked by the parallel activity of Windows Defender (MsMpEng.exe).
 There are two CPU graphs which look similar, but show different data.
 The first graph shows *CPU Usage (Sampled)* which is useful to see where CPU is spent.
 The latter graph *CPU Usage (Precise)* is generated by visualizing data of the Windows Thread Scheduler (Context Switch Events) which contain a lot of data like how long on which CPU a thread was running (CPU Usage), how long it was blocked in a kernel call (Wait), in which priority and how long the thread had been waiting for a CPU to become free (Ready Time) just to name the most important ones.
 While the stack traces of both graphs look similar you need to understand what you are looking at.
 A beginners error is that the methods in the *CPU Usage (Precise)* graph with highest CPU are most likely not the actual CPU consumers.
 A Context switch event is (simplified!) generated when a thread hits a blocking OS call like WaitForSingle/MultipleObject/s.
 If a thread is e.g. in a busy for loop spinning billions of iterations but later taking a lock all CPU will be attributed to the lock call which calls into a blocking OS call.
 Only the blocking operation generates a Context Switch event and not high CPU.
 Although the CPU consumption of a thread is measured exactly it will not help you to locate busy CPU consumers.
 To find CPU bottlenecks you need to look into CPU sampling data.
 If you want to know why your thread was not running then you need Context Switch traces.
 What most users expect would be a combined view which show wait times and CPU hotspots in one tool, but this is so far not supported in WPA.
 ETWAnalyzer merges the data, but it is a console only application with no UI.

   Microsoft has invested also in Linux observability.
 As a result of this WPA has been opened up to support plugins to process any data, not just ETW traces.
-Today you can view Linux/Android[^8] profiling data with WPA generated from these tools
+Today you can view Linux/Android[^8] profiling data with WPA generated from tools like Linux perf, LTTNG, Perfetto and the following log file formats: dmesg, Cloud-Init, WaLinuxAgent, AndoidLogcat.
-  - perf
-  - LTTNG
-  - Perfetto

-  and the following log file formats

-  - Dmesg
-  - Cloud-Init
-  - WaLinuxAgent
-  - AndoidLogcat

 - PerfView